ARRAY Awarded Contract for ITES-3S IDIQ Task Order to support the Army Radio Frequency In-Transit Visibility (RF-ITV) System and Infrastructure

 "We're excited for the opportunity to further extend ARRAY capabilities into the U.S. Army PEO-EIS community," said David Joslin, Chief Growth Officer of ARRAY.
 "This win deepens our commitment to the PEO-EIS Team and the AMIS Program Office."

 The RF-ITV IV task order includes provisioning the Defense Department (DoD), North Atlantic Treaty Organization (NATO) and coalition partners with logistics visibility services worldwide.
-It will support DoD activities including Product Lead (PL) AMIS, U.S. Army Central (ARCENT), U.S. Air Force Central (AFCENT), the U.S. Air Force (USAF), U.S. Navy (USN), U.S. Marine Command (USMC), Missile Defense Agency (MDA), Surface Deployment and Distribution Command (SDDC), the Defense Logistics Agency (DLA) and others.
+It will support DoD activities including Product Lead (PL) AMIS, U.S. Army Central (ARCENT), U.S. Air Force Central (AFCENT), the U.S. Air Force (USAF), U.S. Navy (USN), U.S. Marine Corps (USMC), Missile Defense Agency (MDA), Surface Deployment and Distribution Command (SDDC), the Defense Logistics Agency (DLA) and others.

 About ARRAY